fedi-to/fedi-to.github.io/design.md

 }

-/// Attempts to find a fallback protocol handler for the given target URL. fn get_fallback(target: &str) -> Result<String, FallbackError> {
+/// Attempts to find a fallback protocol handler for the given target URL.
+///
+/// The target is assumed to be normalized, as per the WHATWG URL spec.
+(Note
+/// that Fedi-To doesn't actually check that it is, but that's a Fedi-To
+/// issue.)
+fn get_fallback(target: &str) -> Result<String, FallbackError> {
     use FallbackError::*;
     // find the scheme